rickardl/lambda-cloudfront-proxy/README.md

 The request Origin may be changed only in Origin Request, not in Viewer Request.
 This way the response get always cached.

-Do not forget to set up the Default Behaviour to forward the element you are using for deciding the Origin (the cookie or request body), or the Origin Request function would not receive it.
+Do not forget to set up the Default Behavior to forward the element you are using for deciding the Origin (the cookie or request body), or the Origin Request function would not receive it.

 ### Forwarded Cookies are part of the cache key

 A forwarded cookie becomes part of the cache key, along with the object URI, regardless the Origin is ignoring it (e.g. S3).

 The Behavior must Forward the X-Source cookie, as a whitelist.
 This cookie becomes part of the cache key.

 ## Todo / WIP